Get

 While we have a rough idea of how long tabbies have been with us, researchers are still working on understanding what made their fur look the way it does.
 In a study published in Science, all the mackerel tabbies had a normal version of a gene called Transmembrane Aminopeptidase Q (Taqpep), while all the blotched tabbies had a mutated form of the gene.1

-The Taqpep gene establishes the pattern of a cat’s coat while still in the womb, likely by determining the level of expression of another gene.
+The Taqpep gene establishes the pattern of a cat’s coat while still in the womb, likely by influencing the distribution of signaling pathways that affect pigment cell development.
 It remains unknown why some domestic cats don’t have any pattern at all despite the status of their Taqpep gene.

-Variants in this gene are responsible for the arrangement of the color patterns, and their expression will depend on the A-Locus (agouti).2 Of course, further mutations can occur, which result in different coat colors and patterns, like thinner stripes, various-sized spots, or alterations in pigmentation.
+Variants in this gene are responsible for the arrangement of the color patterns, and their expression will depend on the A-Locus (agouti signaling protein gene).2 Of course, further mutations can occur, which result in different coat colors and patterns, like thinner stripes, various-sized spots, or alterations in pigmentation.

 The 5 Types of Tabby Coat Patterns